belgattitude/openstore-schema-core/CONTRIBUTING.md

 ### Step 4: Create a branch to make an addition or fix

-1. Create a new branch from master (i.e. feature/24)
+1. Create a new branch from master (i.e. name your branch like `feature/24` or `hotfix/25`)
-2. Modify the code...
-Fix, improve :)
+2. Make the code changes...
-3. See the differences by running
+3. Good to check the schema diff:

 ```shell
 $ ./bin/openstore-schema-core openstore:schema:update
 ```

-### Step 5: On happy, release a P/R (pull request)
+### Step 5: When happy, release a P/R (pull request)

 1. First ensure the code is clean